greyblake/dm-rspec/README.markdown

-# dm-rspec (RSpec matchers for DataMapper)
+# dm-rspec2 (RSpec 2 matchers for DataMapper)
-by Potapov Sergey (aka Blake)
+by svs

+based on the work of Potapov Sergey at [https://github.com/greyblake/dm-rspec](https://github.com/greyblake/dm-rspec)

-A set of rspec matchers to test DataMapper models like you test ActiveRecord models with rspec-rails.
+A set of rspec matchers to test DataMapper models like you test ActiveRecord models with rspec-rails that work with and use RSpec 2 matcher DSL

 ## Installation

     gem install dm-rspec2 # not published yet!

 ## Usage

-Add the next to your `spec_helper`:
+Add the following to your `spec_helper`:

     require 'dm-rspec'